 Learn all the foundations for a five star spa experience.Students will learn and demonstrate applications of Spa-based treatments and protocols, including Hot Stone Massage, Hot/Cold towel application, Scrub/Wrap application and the proper use of essential oils in massage treatment.
 Treatment specific contraindications and sanitation of all equipment will be reviewed.
 A field trip to gather stones for use in this class is included.

-NMT (Neuromuscular Therapy) - 20 Hours
+CRANIO-SACRAL INTRODUCTION - 20 Hours

-PATHOLOGY/TREATMENT OF SOFT TISSUE INJURY/RESEARCH 40 Hours
+PATHOLOGY/ SOFT TISSUE INJURY/NEUROMUSCULAR THERAPY INTRODUCTION - 40 Hours

 Students will learn and demonstrate applications of massage techniques for common musculoskeletal specific injury.
 Treatment planning, assessment and SOAP charting will be reviewed and applied to a client case study in supervised clinical practicum.
 A presentation of this case study will be made for evaluation by the instructor and will be graded at 70% or higher for a passing score.
 Assessment of additional pathological or infectious conditions suitable for referral and modified hygienic practices for localized contraindications will be reviewed.
-Current pain science and research literacy will be presented.
+Current pain science research and research literacy will be presented.

 LAWS, ETHICS AND BUSINESS PRACTICES- 10 Hours